- Literature

 TREFUSIS, Violet.
 Pirates at Play.
 London: Michael Joseph, 1950.

-Presentation copy, inscribed in French by the author to her friend, Comtesse Marie-Blanche de Polignac: ‘Pour Marie Blanche, ces Borgia bourgeois, son amie, Violette’.
+Presentation copy, inscribed in French by the author to her friend, Marie-Blanche de Polignac: ‘Pour Marie Blanche, ces Borgia bourgeois, son amie, Violette’.

 8vo, original cloth.
 232 pp. Old faint stain to bottom of boards, pastedowns, and inside the dust jacket (slight edge-wear; 2 small tape repairs to inside dust jacket; spine lightly browned; in clear, removable protective sleeve).
-A good but still very attractive copy.
+A good but still very attractive copy in the dust jacket illustrated by Philippe Jullian.